timm/script101/docs/team/02noboundaries.md

 # No Internal Boundadies
 > Team Pattern

 The kernel of the Linux operation system is a unique piece of software.
-Used around the world and maintained for decades, it represents the combined work of thousands of developers.
+Used continually around the world and maintained for decades, it represents the combined work of thousands of developers.